pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 When there are too many stuck readers for the protected version budget, the system keeps running, but the writer's version is frozen.
 Readers are unaffected, and the writer can still write, but can't move on to a fresh version;
-in practice, this can mean that the limbo list grows without bound (the usual failure mode for epoch based reclamation), or, in a [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) system, that the writer is unable to make its updates visible to readers
+in practice, this can mean that a limbo list grows without bound (the usual failure mode for epoch based reclamation), or, in a [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) system, that the writer is unable to make its updates visible to readers
 (they can still be committed to stable storage, they're just not visible in memory).

-That's yet another animal in the ménagerie of safe memory reclamation (SMR) schemes.
+That's yet another animal in the ménagerie of [safe memory reclamation (SMR) schemes](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-579.pdf#page=77).
-I like to make sense of all these design options and how they fit in higher level system design with to the following reductionist take on [SMR](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-579.pdf#page=77): it's all remixes of [hazard pointers](https://ieeexplore.ieee.org/document/1291819) (HP), [quiescent state based reclamation](https://preshing.com/20160726/using-quiescent-states-to-reclaim-memory/) (QSBR), and [proxy collection](https://mastodon.social/@pervognsen/112447606750157685).[^proxy-gc]
+I like to make sense of all these design options and how they fit in higher level system design with to the following reductionist take on SMR: it's all remixes of [hazard pointers](https://ieeexplore.ieee.org/document/1291819) (HP), [quiescent state based reclamation](https://preshing.com/20160726/using-quiescent-states-to-reclaim-memory/) (QSBR), and [proxy collection](https://mastodon.social/@pervognsen/112447606750157685).[^proxy-gc]

 [^proxy-gc]: I don't have a reference for [proxy collection](https://mastodon.social/@pervognsen/112447606750157685).
 The best I can think of is Joe Seigh's Usenet posts on [comp.programming.threads](https://danluu.com/threads-faq), but I can't remember which one made it click for me.
 Maybe [Joe's `proxies` repo](https://github.com/jseigh/proxies) will work for you.